openath/athlib/README.md

 ## IAAF scores

-These are available in Javascript.
-A python equivalent is coming soon.
+These are available in Javascript, as well as Python.

-## Next steps - 11th June
+## Next steps - update the documentation, so that it's auto-generated from the code
-Currently we have just the IAAF scores in Javascript.

- - Add some tested Python code (e.g. UKA age group calculations)
  - Publish on PyPI
  - Work out a testing approach for the Javascript
  - Work out the best way to package and ship, and have on a CDN, for the javascript portions